 In order that the driver or a marshal may activate the system in less than five seconds, the switch or button which operates it must :

-- face upwards and be recessed into the top of the survival cell no more than 150mm from the car centre line ;
+a) Face upwards and be recessed into the top of the survival cell no more than 150mm from the car centre line.

-- be designed in order that a marshal is unable to accidentally re-engage the clutch ;
+b) Be designed in order that a marshal is unable to accidentally re-engage the clutch.

-- be less than 150mm from the front of the cockpit opening ;
+c) Be less than 150mm from the front of the cockpit opening.

-9.5.1 A gearbox is defined as all the parts in the drive line which transfer torque from the engine crankshaft to the drive shafts (the drive shafts being defined as those components which transfer drive torque from the sprung mass to the un-sprung mass).
+9.5.1 A gearbox is defined as all the parts in the drive line which transfer torque from the power unit output shaft, as described in Article 5.3.2, to the drive shafts (the drive shafts being defined as those components which transfer drive torque from the sprung mass to the un-sprung mass).
 It includes all components whose primary purpose is for the transmission of power or mechanical selection of gears, bearings associated with these components and the casing in which they are housed.

-- the clutch assembly and any shaft connecting the clutch to the crankshaft or first motion shaft of the gearbox, provided this is located prior to any mechanical speed reduction from the engine ;
+a) The clutch assembly and the power unit output shaft, provided this is located prior to any mechanical speed reduction from the engine.

-- the clutch actuator and clutch release bearing(s) ;
+b) The clutch actuator and clutch release bearing(s).

-- inboard driveshaft joints and seals but not their housing if that housing is integral with the gearbox output shaft and therefore part of the sprung mass ;
+c) Inboard driveshaft joints and seals but not their housing if that housing is integral with the gearbox output shaft and therefore part of the sprung mass.

-- the hydraulic system prior to the point at which it produces direct mechanical movement of the gear selection mechanism by means of hydraulic actuator(s) ;
+d) The hydraulic system prior to the point at which it produces direct mechanical movement of the gear selection mechanism by means of hydraulic actuator(s).

-- oil, oil pumps, oil filters, oil seals, oil coolers and any associated hoses or pipes ;
+e) Oil, oil pumps, oil filters, oil seals, oil coolers and any associated hoses or pipes.

-- electrical sensors, actuators, servo valves and wiring ;
+f) Electrical sensors, actuators, servo valves and wiring.

-- any parts associated with the suspension or functioning of the sprung suspension that are attached to the gearbox casing ;
+g) Any parts associated with the suspension or functioning of the sprung suspension that are attached to the gearbox casing.

-- the rear impact structure provided it can be separated from any gearbox casing ;
+h) The rear impact structure provided it can be separated from any gearbox casing.

 9.6 Gear ratios :

-9.6.1 The maximum number of forward gear ratios is 7.
+9.6.1 The number of forward gear ratios must be 8.

 9.6.3 No forward gear ratio pair may be :

-- less than 12mm wide when measured across the gear tooth at the root diameter or any point 1mm above or below the root diameter.
-Above this area each side of the gear teeth may be chamfered by a maximum of 10‹.
-In addition, a chamfer or radius not exceeding 2.0mm may be applied to the sides and the tip of the teeth ;
+a) Less than 12mm wide when measured across the gear tooth at the root diameter or any point 1mm above or below the root diameter.
+Above this area each side of the gear teeth may be chamfered by a maximum of 10¢ª.
+In addition, a chamfer or radius not exceeding 2.0mm may be applied to the sides and the tip of the teeth.

 9.6.4 Gear ratios must be made from steel.

-9.6.5 Continuously variable transmission systems are not permitted to transmit the power of the engine defined in Article 5.1.
+9.6.5 Continuously variable transmission systems are not permitted to transmit the power of the power unit defined in Article 5.1.